Sahariar/resell-game-console-market/README.md

  * My Orders route will have a table/cards.
 Each card/ table row will be an order having an image, title, price, and a pay button.
 On clicking the pay button, to take the user the payment page with fields for card details will pop up, or the user will be taken to a route where there is a form for filling up card details.
 Save the payment information in the database and inform the user via a modal/toast.
 Don't forget to update the button text to "paid" after payment.
 Please note, payment is done by Stripe.
  * Once an item is paid, it won't be displayed on the advertised item or on the category page.
 Only available items will be displayed to be purchased.

- * Use react query API calls also used Axios for at API call.
+ * Used react query API calls also used Axios for at API call.

 ### Common Feature
  * SPA site,